'Another tragedy' -- Dolphins coach knew shooting victim

 ''This guy was an incredible human being,'' Flores said Thursday. ''It's sad.
 It's just another tragedy that we're dealing with.
 Hopefully we can learn from it and make the necessary changes so these things don't happen again.''

-Flores, one of the NFL's three black coaches, has lamented a lack of outrage by ''people of influence'' regarding George Floyd's death in Minneapolis other recent killings of blacks that have raised racial tensions in the United States.
+Flores, one of the NFL's three black coaches, has encouraged expressions of outrage about George Floyd's death last week while in police custody in Minneapolis, and other recent killings of blacks that have raised racial tensions in the United States.

 Flores said he supports the right of his players to protest on social media or in the streets, although he stressed the need to be careful.